srivera12/dnd-character-archive/README.md

 If for some reason you want to remove all of your character ideas, simply use the 'Clear Characters' button at the bottom of the add character form.

 **Note: this action is irreversible.
 Once you clear your character archive, you cannot recover any of those character ideas.**

+### Filter Characters By Their Class and Race

+You can access the filtering form by checking the box labeled 'Filter Characters?'.
+You can then filter your characters by character class and race.

 ## Character Data Attributes